evandisoft/RedOnion/README.md

 We welcome people of all skill levels to contribute or give feedback, ask questions, etc.

 Here is more information about [contributing](Contributing.md).

+## Documentation

+[RedOnionScript (ROS)](RedOnion.Script/README.md) - A powerful in-game scripting engine taking inspiration from several popular languages (Ruby,Python,Javascript,etc)

+[RedOnionUI](RedOnion.UI/README.md) - A WIP UI Library, intended to be used by modders, users, and ourselves.

+[CommonScriptApi](CommonScriptApi.md) - Our tentative, WIP API shared by Lua and ROS for interacting with the game in various ways.
+May be changed dramatically in the future.